 7.3.4.2 Locate the technology specific data model objects to be managed on the managed entity

-The Hosting CSE shall locate the technology specific data model object to be managed on the managed entity by the objectPaths attribute of the <mgmtObj> resource addressed by the URI provided in the To primitive parameter.
-In the case that the To addresses an [objectAttribute], the Hosting CSE shall locate the technology specific data model object on the managed entity through the objectPaths attribute of the <mgmtObj> resource of the addressed [objectAttribute], combined with their relative position in the technology specific data model object tree.
+The Hosting CSE shall locate the technology specific data model object to be managed on the managed entity by the objectPaths attribute of the <mgmtObj> or DM <flexContainer> resource addressed by the URI provided in the To primitive parameter.
+In the case that the To addresses an [objectAttribute] (resp. [customAttribute]), the Hosting CSE shall locate the technology specific data model object on the managed entity through the objectPaths attribute of the <mgmtObj> (resp.
+DM <flexContainer>) resource of the addressed [objectAttribute] / [customAttribute], combined with their relative position in the technology specific data model object tree.
 If the technology specific data model object cannot be located, the Hosting CSE shall reject the request with the Response Status Code indicating "EXTERNAL_OBJECT_NOT_FOUND" in the Response primitive.

 In the case that the management server is external to the Hosting CSE, the Hosting CSE shall identify the management server that is capable of performing the operation on the technology specific data model object.
 If the management server cannot be identified, the Hosting CSE shall reject the request with the Response Status Code indicating "EXTERNAL_OBJECT_NOT_REACHABLE" in the Response primitive.